beltran99/sinergise-task/task2.md

 # 3. Create collection
 Once the s3 bucket has a suitable configuration, and the images have been converted to the right format, you can create your BYOC collection.
 Conceptually, a BYOC collection is a collections of tiles.
 Each tile needs to contain a set of bands and, optionally, an acquisition date and time.

-There are two options for creating a collection, either through Sentinel Hub's Dashboard interface, or through the python API.
+There are two options for creating a collection, either through the Dashboard interface, or through the python API.
 The latter, provides better leverage if several collections need to be created, or the collections need to be updated often.
 However, in this guide, we will focus on the Dashboard interface, given its ease of use.
 For more information about how to use the python API, please check the following [example](https://sentinelhub-py.readthedocs.io/en/latest/examples/byoc_request.html#BYOC-collections).

-You can easily create a new collection in the [My Collections](https://apps.sentinel-hub.com/dashboard/#/collections/collection/new) section of the Sentinel Hub Dashboard.
+You can easily create a new collection in the My Collections section of the Dashboard.
 You can use the configuration presented in the following screenshot:

 ![collection dashboard screen](docs/new_collection_dashboard.png)